Squid traps in the Gulf of Thailand

 Squid trap design

 The trap has a rectangular bottom frame connecting three wooden hoops.
-These hoops are held in place by horizontal frame sticks and diagonal sticks on either side.
+These hoops are placed on either side by horizontal frame sticks and diagonal sticks.
 The Thai builder of such traps phonetically called the species of wood used ‘Mamphala’ (ไม้มะพลา) and ‘Thu’ (ทำไม้).
 I could not find the correct scientific names for these types of wood.

 Typical dimensions of such a frame are: